He files another Chapter 13 Petition for the same dead woman 2 years later.

 Both bankruptcy cases were eventually withdrawn by the lawyer.

 The Trustee educated the lawyer that dead people cannot file for bankruptcy.

 In addition, the Bankruptcy Court Judge issued significant sanctions against the Lawyer.

 Below are the facts of the Bankruptcy Court Ruling and Lawyer’s Appeal:

 - There are no excuses for alleging ignorance about rules on filing for a dead person

-- Lawyer did not conduct reasonable investigation into the debtor’s eligibility
+- The lawyer did not conduct a reasonable investigation into the debtor’s eligibility

 - The lawyer appealed the Judge’s ruling and sanctions